thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2022-03-13-clean-architecture.md

 ### Fighting Complexity

-In traditional architecture the primary enemy is gravity.
-The Archway is an effective tool that fights against it.
-The question we have now is: what is the analogous enemy in Software and what is the "Arch" in Software Architecture?
+When architecting buildings the primary enemy is gravity.
+The Arch is an effective pattern that fights against it.
+The question we have now is: what is the analogous enemy in Software Engineering and what is the "Arch" in Software Architecture?

 In the early days of Software Engineering there was a major concern.
 It was referred to as [The Software Crisis](https://en.wikipedia.org/wiki/Software_crisis).
 This crisis can be